Pythm/ad-Lightwand/README.md

 your_room_name:
   module: lightwand
   class: Room
-  # Uses Json to store mode and lux data for persistency when restarted.
+  # Configure path to store Json for mode and lux data.
+This will give you some persistency when restarted.
 Adds 'your_room_name' + '.json' to the json_path
-  json_path: /config/appdaemon/apps/Lightwand/wand_
+  json_path: /path/to/your/storage/
   namespace: mqtt

   # Lux sensors for lux control and constraint